VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/exercises_labs.md

 ### Lab 6.1: Reproducing the Simple-Feature Failure (20 min)

-**Objective:** Reproduce the §6.5 experiment showing that contextual bandits with simple features underperform a strong static baseline.
+**Objective:** Reproduce the Section 6.5 experiment showing that contextual bandits with simple features underperform a strong static baseline.

 **Procedure:**